Austria blocking EU sanctions on Belarus banks

 But they are also a reaction to wider brutality, including torture of political prisoners, which Belarus president Aleksander Lukashenko unleashed after rigged elections last August.

-Meanwhile, Austria's line - about the welfare of Belarusian people and pushing Belarus toward Russia - were described as "typical canards" by one of the EU sources.
+Meanwhile, Austria's line - about the welfare of Belarusian people and pushing Belarus toward Russia - were described as typical canards by one of the EU sources.

-"It's impossible to impose any economic sanctions without leading to some job losses and it's Lukashenko, not the EU, who is moving his country closer to Russia by his actions," the source said.
+"It's impossible to impose any economic sanctions without causing some job losses and it's Lukashenko, not the EU, who is moving his country closer to Russia by his actions," the source said.

 Whatever Austrian diplomats say, Austrian banks have, in any case, been keen to profit from Belarus' misery.